How to Catch Up on Retirement Savings: Strategies for 30s and Beyond

 2. Delay Collecting Social Security

 Here’s an example.
 The full retirement age is 66 for people born between 1943 and 1954.
 Mary was born in 1954 and reached full retirement age in 2020.
 For each additional year she waits to collect Social Security, her benefit increases by 8%.
-If she waits four years until she turns 70, her benefit will go from 100% to 132%, giving her significantly higher income than she would have had if she retired in 2020.
+If she waits four years until she turns 70, her benefit will go from 100% to 132%, giving her a significantly higher income than she would have had if she retired in 2020.
 Increases vary depending on when you were born.

 3. Start Making Smart Investments